How To Handle And Discourage HenPecking In Your Flock

-Hubby built this little house that is part of the coop, we call this our chicken condo.
-It is used more often than not and is so awesome!
+Hubby built this little house that is part of the coop yet fenced off.
+We call this our chicken condo and we use more often than you may think.
+This area works great for isolating chickens or roosters.
 The hens feel like they are part of the flock yet they are safely away so they can recover.

 Yes, our condo is outside of our coop, but I have never had a hen leave the flock.
 Even though they are outside they will stay where the other hens are.
 So, unless you have a predator issue you can safely let your hen free range next to the coop and she should stay close by.

 If you do not have an option such as this, a small dog crate will work just fine.
 I would keep it inside the hen house (if you have room) at night so your hen feels she is with the flock, then during the day let her out so she can eat and scratch.

 Remember, she is not sick so you can safely do this.
 If she is sick as well, I would keep her away from the flock until you are sure she is healthy.

 Tip #2 Treat all wounds.